Nebraska Labor Laws

 For minors aged 16-17 years old, there are no restrictions on work hours outlined in labor laws.

-What are the Banned Jobs for Minors in Nebraska?
+What Jobs are Banned for Minors in Nebraska?

 In Nebraska, regulations protect minors from being employed in occupations that are considered hazardous, in addition to limitations on work hours.
 These hazardous occupations could pose a risk to their health and well-being: